LADCode2021/pp5-vape-city/README.md

 15. Add 'DEBUG = 'DEVELOPMENT' in os.environ' to settings.py
 16. Added/Committed/Pushed changes to GitHub

-# Forking and Cloning from GitHub Docs
+To install this site locally I would use the following instructions lifted from GitHub Docs:

 ## Forking